This offer is no longer available. The following information is for reference only.

 Q: When I was at Walmart yesterday the person in front of me at checkout paid with a Discover credit card and received money back.
 How can I get cash back with a credit card like she did?

 A: Is it possible to get cash back with credit?
 Yes, but only one issuer offers this feature without any additional fees and that’s Discover.

 Using a Discover card, you can get cash back when you make purchases at participating supermarkets.
 After you swipe your card, it will ask if you want cash back and you can get up to $120 per day.

 Is there a catch?
 Nope!
 Discover counts this as a normal purchase, which is quite a deal for consumers.
 The amount of cash you request is simply added to your purchase.
 For example, if you made a $80 purchase at Kroger and opted to receive $100 cash back, then the total purchase would be $180.
-Don’t worry because it is not counted as a cash advance – which is a huge benefit, since cash advances usually ding the customer with some very expensive terms (outlined below) .Meanwhile with most other credit cards, you may be surprised to learn that it is already likely to have a PIN associated with it.
+Don’t worry because it is not counted as a dreaded cash advance – which is a huge benefit, since cash advances usually gouge the customer with some very expensive fees (outlined below) .Meanwhile, with most other credit cards you may be surprised to learn that it is already likely to have a PIN associated with it.
 Not every bank issues you the number automatically, but most do.
 For example, when I opened up my American Express card, a 4 digit PIN came in the mail a couple weeks later to use with it.

 If you don’t know your PIN you can call up your card’s customer service and request it; they’re mail a new one to you which should arrive within 7-10 days.